-So, the most common methods of dealing with plastic waste, result in 1) microplastics, that impact human & animal health and 2) air pollution and greenhouse gas emissions.
+So, the most common methods of dealing with plastic waste result in:

 3. Recycling process and rates of plastic

-An additional problem is presented in plastics in durable applications, like cars, electronics, crates, and so on.
+Another problem is the plastics in durable applications, like cars, electronics, crates, etc.

-Furthermore, each recycling facility has specific requirements that most of us don’t know about and don’t follow.
+Each recycling facility has requirements that most of us don’t know about and don’t follow.

-For example, separating the waste properly or cleaning the packaging from food.
+For example, separating the waste properly or cleaning the plastic packaging from leftover food.

-If items are contaminated with food, then this makes the whole recycling process gets lots more complicated.
-It is even possible to contaminate the whole batch and to ruin the recycling process.
+It is possible to contaminate the whole batch and ruin the recycling process.

-Plastic waste recycling systems need to be more complex than traditional waste processing systems, which leads to higher waste management costs.
+Plastic waste recycling systems are more complex than traditional waste processing systems.
+This leads to higher waste management costs.

 Additionally, recycling facilities apply old techniques.
-Even though recycling is important for reducing plastic waste, it is not efficient:
+Even though recycling it can be essential for reducing plastic waste, it is not efficient:

-To sum up, recycling is not as effective as simply reducing plastic waste.
+To sum up, recycling is not as effective as simply reducing (as much as we can) plastic waste.

 Rates of recycling

-- In the United States, plastic recycling has remained steady at 9% since 2012.
+In the United States, plastic recycling has remained at 9% since 2012.

 Marine wildlife and other animals